qwertychouskie/TestOut-issues/README.md

 ## Chapter 11

 - 11.4.6: Using Properties->Sharing->Advanced Sharing causes the lab to fail you for giving the read/write permissions to everyone, even if you do.

+## Chapter 12

+- 12.3.1: Group policy is useless against a bootable USB with e.g. Linux.
+In fact a bootable USB is probably prefered as it can bypass most security measures like file permissions.

+- 12.3.2: High voltage will fry the electronics, but the platters will likely be untouched, allowing the data to be potentially recovered.